Craftyman6/BalatroJokerSearch/README.md

 # Balatro Joker Searcher
 This is a Windows Forms App used to filter, search for, and get info on the "Jokers" from the hit game Balatro.
-The program uses Dapper to run SQL queries on a local or external database to obtain the data it needs.
+The program runs SQL queries on a local or external database and uses Dapper to obtain the data it needs.
 This is a project made to demonstrate understating in C#, .NET, SQL, and Dapper.
 ****
 ![An example of the Joker Searcher searching for jokers that are from 3 to 7 dollars, Uncommon, and give + mult to the player](./READMEImages/ExampleSearch.png)
 ## Needed to run